-Larsa Pippen Slays In Deep Plunging Metallic Dress
+Larsa Pippen Slays In Deep, Plunging Metallic Dress

 “Ignore the haters, you’re looking fab as ever,” one fan said.

 Shortly after Larsa was spotted holding hands with Malik, she turned off the comments on some of her Instagram posts in an effort to keep trolls from spamming her.
-Eventually, she turned them back on and has been sharing some sexy pics of herself to her feed, proving that she can’t be bothered.
+Eventually, she turned them back on and has been sharing some sexy pics of herself to her feed.

-Last week the reality personality posted a selfie of herself in a low-cut white tank top, where she hinted at her scandal with the caption “only the real can relate.”
-It’s been photo after photo since as Larsa has been sharing close-up pics with her followers seeming unbothered by the whole situation.
+Last week, the reality personality posted a selfie in a low-cut white tank top, hinting at her scandal with the caption “only the real can relate.”
+It’s been photo after photo since. as Larsa has been sharing close-up pics with her followers and seeming unbothered by the whole situation.